cs-risker/Striver-Diary/Work-Record/ypx/diWuXiao_2025.md

 # May 24

-## Open an embedded practical project
+## Start an embedded practical project

 Open an embedded practical project -- a samll desktop screen.
 The whole process of learning and practice from 0 to 1, the goal is to achieve personalized design as another "graduation design" for me.